Allows you to manage your chapter’s member roster, update your chapter’s contact information, and much more!

 Chapter Web Tools

 ACM offers chapters the following web tools:website hosting, wikis and blogs.
 For more information please go to: http://www.acm.org/chapters/student-chapter-web-tools

 Local Activities Calendar

 The headquarters office can help chapters planning ACM membership drives by providing ACM Membership brochures and promotional materials.
-To request promotional materials, fill out the application at the following URL: https://www.acm.org/chapters/chapter-promotional-materials
+Find out more information at: https://www.acm.org/chapters/chapter-promotional-materials

 ACM offers to publicize noteworthy chapter events to ACM members in their specified area.
 The person requesting such services must be an active chapter officer, and should make the request here at least 48 hours before the event.
 Chapters are limited to one message per month.